STEM Internship Scheme - Notes to Participating Employers

 - HKBU CC will review the job details and inform respective employers whether or not the job submitted can be included in the scheme within 1 working day.

-- After the notification of HKBU CC, the employer can contact the eligible candidate and then sign an employer contract with him / her.
+- After the notification of HKBU CC, the employer can contact the eligible candidate and then sign an employment contract with him/her.
 The employer is required to submit the signed contract to HKBU CC within 3 working days.
 The quota will be released to another successful candidate if the signed contract is not received by HKBU CC on time.

 After the Internship / Reimbursement Arrangement

 - After the completion of the internship, the participating employer has to submit an internship report and provide copies of payment supporting documents to HKBU CC.

 - Once the above documents are confirmed and approved, HKBU CC will reimburse an employer the full amount of subsidy, according to the actual period of internship, $10,500 per month with a maximum of $31,500 per student if the student has been employed for three months. **

 **-Under the scheme, the subsidy is HK$350 per day (i.e. $10,500 / 30 days);

 -The maximum duration of the subsidized period is 90 days;

 -The maximum subsidy for each student is $31,500 (i.e. 90 days); and